JimmyH123-cloud/Advanced-Video-Player-Downloader/README.md

 ## 🐛 Known Issues
 - After watching all videos, use **RTWV** (Reset Tracked Watched Videos) and press **Next** or **Play/Pause** to restart playback
-- **Video Downloader:** The downloading proccessing may take severals minutes depending on the file size, `resolution` (1080p, 4K), `codec` used to convert, `subtitle merging` and `internet speed`.
-(If the terminal is freezing for a while, it mean that it's proccessing. )
+- **Video Downloader:** The downloading processing may take severals minutes depending on the file size, `resolution` (1080p, 4K), `codec` used to convert, `subtitle merging` and `internet speed`.
+(If the terminal is freezing for a while, it mean that it's processing. )

 ## 📄 License